Lifeguard Training and courses in Alpine County

-Lifeguard training in Alpine County is the first step toward building a career in aquatics.
-Once certified by a respected organization such as the American Lifeguard Association (ALA), candidates become well-positioned to seek employment at pools, beaches, and aquatic centers.
+Lifeguard training in Alpine County is the first step toward building skills for a rewarding role in aquatics and public safety.
+Once certified through a respected organization like the American Lifeguard Association (ALA), candidates are prepared to apply for lifeguard positions at pools, camps, recreation departments, and facilities throughout the wider area.

-With over 30 years of experience, ALA has trained lifeguards who now serve communities worldwide.
-Certification through ALA provides a credential that is recognized by many employers and demonstrates a commitment to safety and professionalism.
+With more than 30 years of experience, ALA has trained lifeguards who now serve communities worldwide.
+ALA certification is recognized by many employers and shows dedication to professionalism, safety, and readiness.

 About the American Lifeguard Association

-Since the early 1990s, ALA has aligned its programs with Occupational Safety and Health Administration (OSHA) requirements.
-Training also reflects the latest ECC science and incorporates findings from the United States Lifeguard Training Standards Coalition Report.
-In addition, ALA requires employers to meet the Model Aquatic Health Code (MAHC) recommendations for pre-service evaluations and in-service training.
+Since the early 1990s, ALA’s training has aligned with Occupational Safety and Health Administration OSHA standards and incorporates updated ECC science and findings referenced in the Lifeguard Training Standards Coalition Report.
+ALA also encourages employers to follow Model Aquatic Health Code (MAHC) recommendations for pre-service evaluations and ongoing in-service training.

 Requirements for Lifeguard Training in Alpine County

-To enroll in the American Lifeguard Association’s lifeguard training course in Alpine County, candidates must meet the minimum age requirements generally recognized nationwide:
+To enroll in ALA’s lifeguard training course serving Alpine County, candidates generally must meet minimum age requirements widely accepted in the U.S.:

-• 15 years or older to work at a swimming pool, waterpark, or lake
+• 15 years or older to work at pools, waterparks, or lakes

-• 100 yards of front crawl with rhythmic breathing and a stabilizing, propellant kick
+• 100 yards front crawl with rhythmic breathing and a stabilizing kick

-• Start in the water, swim 20 yards using front crawl or breaststroke
+• Start in the water, swim 20 yards (front crawl or breaststroke)

 • Exit the water without using steps or a ladder

-• All within 1 minute and 40 seconds
+• Complete the event in 1 minute and 40 seconds

-Upon successful completion, each participant receives an American Lifeguard Certificate in Lifeguarding, CPR/AED for the Professional Rescuer, and First Aid, valid for two years.
+After successful completion, participants receive the American Lifeguard Certificate, which includes Lifeguarding, CPR/AED for the Professional Rescuer, and First Aid.
+Certification is typically valid for two years.

 • Water Safety Instructor